harshsharma6401/Bharat-Bank/README.md

 ![Bharat bank-2](https://user-images.githubusercontent.com/71374972/168759657-3c156712-dcbd-440a-bf58-45cd2994ccfb.png)

-The user can perform the  transaction of transer money in the application.
+The user can perform the  transaction of transfer money in the application.
 The user must be logged in to make a transaction.
 The Account number and Email ID of the user is verified at the backend to make a transaction.
 A error message will be displayed and transaction will be aborted in case of a problem in verification or problem with amount.